 sometimes referred to as a “school-leaver”.

-Early Marriage: Also known as child marriage, is any
+Early Marriage (or child marriage): is any

 marriage in which one of the participants is under the age of 18.

 Education: All systematic and deliberate

 activities designed to meet the learning needs of a country.